manoskout/Robotics_Project/README.md

 <p align="center"><img src="img/instr/noise.png" width="500"></p>

 ## Tunnel
 In the mission of the tunnel, It works fine according to the camera video, although, during the passing of the tunnel, the turtlebot is missing the lines (in small periods).
-This is caused due to the lack of lightness.
+This caused due to the lack of lightness.
 Thankfully, this can be partially handled, when the robot detects even one line which auto-adjusts the center according to one line.